-Progressive disease state characterized by airflow limitation that is not fully reversible.
+Chronic obstructive pulmonary disease (COPD) is characterized by chronic respiratory symptoms and airflow limitation that is often progressive and not fully reversible.

 Suspected in patients with a history of smoking, occupational and environmental risk factors, or a personal or family history of chronic lung disease.

-Presents with progressive shortness of breath, wheeze, cough, and sputum production, including hemoptysis.
+Presents with shortness of breath, wheeze, cough, and sputum production.

-Diagnostic tests include PFTs, CXR, chest CT scan, oximetry, and ABG analysis.
+Diagnostic tests include pulmonary function tests, chest x-ray, chest computed tomography scan, oximetry, and arterial blood gas analysis.

-Treatment options include bronchodilators, inhaled corticosteroids, and systemic corticosteroids.
+Treatment options include bronchodilators, inhaled corticosteroids, phosphodiesterase-4 inhibitors, antibiotics, and mucolytics.

 Long-term oxygen therapy improves survival in severe COPD.